 By Michelle Brunetti Post

-Originally published to Press of Atlantic City on May 21, 2021
+Originally published to the Press of Atlantic City on December 2, 2021

 Supporters of a bill that would not only guarantee the unrestricted right to abortion in New Jersey but also require insurers to cover it without co-pays and help uninsured women with costs are turning up the heat on legislators.